-- All agents are contraindicated in patients with a history of hypersensitivity to the specific agent or excipients in its formulation. - Abrupt discontinuation of systemic, topical or inhaled corticosteroids is not recommended when treatment with any of these agents are initiated.
+- All of the antiasthmatic monoclonal antibodies are contraindicated in patients with a history of hypersensitivity to the specific agent or excipients of the formulation. - Abrupt discontinuation of systemic, topical or inhaled corticosteroids is not recommended when treatment with any of these agents are initiated.
 If appropriate, the corticosteroid dosage should be reduced gradually.

-Cinqair:
+Cinqair

 - Boxed warning: Anaphylaxis has been observed with Cinqair infusion in 0.3% of patients in placebo-controlled clinical studies.
 Anaphylaxis was reported as early as the second dose of Cinqair.
-Patients should be observed for an appropriate period of time after Cinqair administration by a healthcare professional prepared to manage anaphylaxis. - Key warnings and precautions: - o In placebo-controlled clinical studies, 6/1028 (0.6%) patients receiving 3 mg/kg Cinqair had ≥1 malignant neoplasm reported compared to 2/730 (0.3%) patients in the placebo group.
+Patients should be observed for an appropriate period of time after Cinqair administration by a healthcare professional prepared to manage anaphylaxis. - Kev warnings and precautions: - o In placebo-controlled clinical studies, 6/1028 (0.6%) patients receiving 3 mg/kg Cinqair had ≥1 malignant neoplasm reported compared to 2/730 (0.3%) patients in the placebo group.
 The observed malignancies in Cinqair-treated patients were diverse in nature and without clustering of any particular tissue type. - Pre-existing helminth infections should be treated before therapy with Cinqair.
 If patients become infected while receiving Cinqair and do not respond to anti-helminth treatment, Cinqair should be discontinued until the parasitic infection resolves. - The most common adverse reaction (≥ 2%) included oropharyngeal pain.

-Dupixent:
+Dupixent

-- Key warnings and precautions: - Hypersensitivity reactions (eg, anaphylaxis, erythema nodosum, serum sickness, urticaria, and rash) have occurred after administration of Dupixent.
-Dupixent should be discontinued in the event of a hypersensitivity reaction. - For patients with AD, conjunctivitis and keratitis has occurred more often when compared to placebo in clinical trials evaluating Dupixent.
-New or worsening eye symptoms should be reported to a healthcare provider. - For patients with asthma, cases of eosinophilic pneumonia and vasculitis consistent with EGPA have been reported.
-Occurrence of vasculitic rash, worsening pulmonary symptoms, and/or neuropathy, especially upon reduction of oral corticosteroids should be monitored.

-- Pre-existing helminth infections should be treated before therapy with Dupixent.
-If a patient becomes infected while receiving Dupixent and does not respond to anti-helminth treatment, Dupixent should be discontinued until the parasitic infection resolves. - Most common adverse reactions in patients with AD included injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus, other herpes simplex virus infection, and dry eye. - Most common adverse reactions in patients with asthma included injection site reactions, oropharyngeal pain, and eosinophilia.
+- Key warnings and precautions: - Hypersensitivity reactions (eg, anaphylaxis, erythema nodosum, erythema multiforme, serum sickness, urticaria, and rash) have occurred after administration of Dupixent.
+Dupixent should be discontinued in the event of a hypersensitivity reaction. - For patients with asthma, cases of eosinophilic pneumonia and vasculitis consistent with EGPA have been reported.
+Occurrence of vasculitic rash, worsening pulmonary symptoms, and/or neuropathy, especially upon reduction of oral corticosteroids should be monitored. - Pre-existing helminth infections should be treated before therapy with Dupixent.
+If a patient becomes infected while receiving Dupixent and does not respond to anti-helminth treatment, Dupixent should be discontinued until the parasitic infection resolves.